Aman25427/Extrovert/README.md

 * Step-progress indicators
 * Responsive layout

 The left side of the experience uses the **"Life happens outside."** visual message, while the right side contains the interactive signup workflow.
-The provided reference screens show this layout consistently across the onboarding stages.

 ---